-What is a YZ250F big bore kit?
+Trying to decide if a YZ250F big bore kit is worth the money or hassle?
 Is it the best money spent to get more power?
-This post will review all the aspects of installing a big bore cylinder kit on your 2001-2013 Yamaha YZ250F or WR250F, including what it takes to install it and the jetting changes required.
+This post will review all the aspects of installing a big bore cylinder kit on your 2001-2013 Yamaha YZ250F or WR250F and 2014+ models, including what it takes to install it and the jetting changes required.

 Are you looking to get some more power out of your older YZ or WR250F so you can keep up with the newer faster bikes?
-A big bore kit is designed to increase torque and horsepower by simply swapping your cylinder and piston assembly.
+A 290cc big bore kit (check price on Amazon) will increase torque and horsepower by simply swapping your cylinder and piston assembly.

 What Is A Big Bore Kit?